From Consumer to Consumed

 It’s incredible to think that, surrounded by billions upon billions of other stars and planets, after billions of years of evolution, we stand alone as a cosmic miracle and just look at what we do with it!

 Is this where we’re at now?
-We are not content with destroying the natural environment, but have since turned inwards to realise progress’s goal of self-annihilation?
+Not content with destroying the sublime in pursuit of something unimaginatively meaningless, have we since turned inwards to realise progress’s goal of self-annihilation?
 Have we evolved from the Consumer to the Consumed?

 I hate social media.
 It is proving to be detrimental to the arts, democracy, health and freedom – basically everything that’s worth anything in this life.
 I loathe it with a passion.

 We are self-evidently getting dumber and more conformist as a race and it’s the latter that I want to focus on here.
-Many of you will be aware of the ‘Culture War;’ you know, that pointless online bickering between conservatives and the boutique left, which predominantly exists to benefit corporations and vapid, virtue-signalling celebrities.
+Many of you will be aware of the ‘Culture War’: petty, pointless online bickering between conservatives and the boutique left, which predominantly exists to benefit corporations and vapid, virtue-signalling celebrities.
 The whole thing is a useful distraction for power, and is most hotly contested on Twitter, but there was one particular altercation that caught my attention, which brings me to the image above that I came across while briefly using Twitter during the second lockdown.

-Unfortunately, the other person tweeting deleted their account before I got a screen shot, but it was basically a disagreement over whether or not sex work is work and should be promoted as such, particularly to young women attending university as a means to supplement their studies.
+Unfortunately, the other person tweeting deleted their account before I could get a screen shot, but it was basically a disagreement over whether or not sex work is work and should be promoted as such, particularly to young women attending university as a means to supplement their studies.

 I am not interested in getting into the ins and outs of the ethics of sex work here but, for what it’s worth, it’s always struck me as something (mostly) women do out of desperation, or worse are trafficked and forced into it.
 I suppose it’s perfectly possible there are some sex workers out there who choose their profession and even enjoy their chosen career (to each their own).
 Nevertheless, I remain intrigued, in this instance, as to how this particular individual shows clear signs of what I have come to call ‘the Consumed.’